js-arias/phygeo/README.md

-It is possible that your file with specimen records is a table with latitudes and longitudes or a table downloaded from GBIF.
+It is possible that your file with specimen records is a table with latitudes and longitudes or a table downloaded from GBIF or PBDB.
 In such cases,
 you can import them using the flag --format: